hella-info/onyx_api/README.md

     </tr>
     <tr>
         <th align="left">Description</th>
-        <td><p>Streams changes to the device states in real time using <a href="https://www.w3.org/TR/eventsource/">Server-Sent Events</a> and <a href="https://datatracker.ietf.org/doc/html/rfc7386">JSON Merge Patch</a></p></td>
+        <td><p>Streams changes to the device states in real time using <a href="https://html.spec.whatwg.org/multipage/server-sent-events.html">Server-Sent Events</a> and <a href="https://datatracker.ietf.org/doc/html/rfc7386">JSON Merge Patch</a></p></td>
     </tr>
 </table>

 #### Notes

 The `/events` endpoint allows API clients to observe the state of ONYX devices and groups in real time.
 To use this endpoint you keep the HTTPS connection to ONYX.CENTER open and continually read events from the response body as they are generated.
-There are two types of events that are emitted:
+There are three types of events that are emitted:

+- `pulse`: This event is used as a heartbeat.
+It is send periodically and contains as data the current system time in unix timestamp format.

 - `snapshot`: The initial snapshot is immediately emitted when you open the connection to the `/events` endpoint and contains the current state of all devices as available through the [Device Details](#device-details) API endpoint.